Magnesium deficiency - Symptoms and treatment

 Magnesium deficiency affects children as well as adults.
 However, many of the magnesium deficiency symptoms are attributed to other things.

-It is amazing how the physical and behavioral changes of children suffering from ADHD and autism change after they have simply been bathed in a warm bath to which magnesium salts have been added by their parents.
+It is amazing how the physical and behavioural changes of children suffering from ADHD and autism change after they have simply been bathed in a warm bath to which magnesium salts have been added by their parents.

 Constipation disappears, the complexion improves, mood increases, irritability decreases significantly and social interaction improves.
 Of course, nutrition is also important.